fred4impact/sampleTestWithMocha/README.md

 ## Installation

- Step-by-step instructions on how to install this  project.
+ Step-by-step instructions on how to install this  Demo project.
-1:you will a npm install and other dependencies like mocha, chai, axios, and nyc for coverage .
+- Install npm install and other dependencies like mocha, chai, axios, and nyc for coverage .
-2:create clone this demo and cd to the directory the run the following .
+- clone this demo and cd to the directory to run teh below commands

 ```bash
 npm init  # Initialises  node js